 The first thing you should know is that every day is different!
 None of our positions are 9-5 jobs, and summer school is very different from working in state education.
 What follows gives you a general idea of how things work from Day 1 of the summer—and after the first few days it’s all plain sailing!

 This is when you meet the management team and all your colleagues.
-There is a lot of general information to take in about health and safety, child protection, and fire regulations, as well as all the details of the summer programme.
+There is a lot of general information to take in about health and safety, child protection and safeguarding, and fire regulations, as well as all the details of the summer programme.
 For the latter, EFL teachers and Activity Leaders have separate workshops about the academic and activity programmes.
 There is also a tour of the school campus and the surrounding area.

 Student Arrival Day